 Summary

-May 7 centered on a broader maturing of AI infrastructure: coding-agent products competed on reliability, review, limits, and orchestration instead of just generation; enterprise agent stacks pushed further into governed finance workflows and commerce; and open infrastructure signals spread across networking, routing, multimodal models, and deployment tooling.
-The strongest throughline was that differentiation is moving down-stack into operational control, context coordination, and production-grade infrastructure rather than model access alone.
+May 7 showed AI infrastructure maturing across the stack: coding-agent vendors competed more on reliability, review, orchestration, and controls; enterprise agent platforms pushed further into governed finance workflows and commerce; and open infrastructure signals spread across networking, routing, multimodal models, and deployment tooling.
+The clearest throughline was that differentiation is moving away from model access alone and toward production-grade coordination, control, and systems depth.

 Key themes